Mariana Gosnell

 Mariana Eleanor Gosnell (October 28, 1932 – March 23, 2012) was an artist, journalist, photographer, pilot and book author originally from Columbus, Ohio.

 Biography

-Gosnell graduated cum laude with a Bachelor of Fine Arts from Ohio Wesleyan University and also spent time at the Sorbonne in Paris.
-She worked for Newsweek for twenty-five years, as medicine and science reporter and editor, additionally contributing to Smithsonian and National Wildlife.
+Gosnell graduated cum laude with a Bachelor of Fine Arts from Ohio Wesleyan University and also studied at the Sorbonne in Paris.
+She worked at Newsweek for 25 years, serving as a reporter covering medicine and science and later as an editor.
+Her writing also appeared in publications such as Smithsonian and National Wildlife.

 She died of cancer in March 2012.

-In July 2016, a New York Times journalist live-streamed the discovery of some slide photographs by the side of a New York City trash can, and in course of time discovered them to be Gosnell's original photographs.
-The story was picked up by several online publications.
+In July 2016, a journalist from The New York Times live-streamed the discovery of a collection of slide photographs discarded near a trash can in New York City.
+The images were later identified as Gosnell's original photographs.
+The incident received additional coverage from several online media outlets.